Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs.md

 - Every class name is recognised by class + package.
 This is called fully classified class name
 - Package != Directory

-Questions -
-Can one constructor call another another constructor.
-Runtime phases.